USEPA/CMAQ/DOCS/Release_Notes/updates_to_CMAQ_ISAM.md

 ## Brief Description
 The Integrated Source Apportionment Method (ISAM) calculates source attribution information for user specified ozone and particulate matter precursors within the CMAQ model.
 CMAQ-ISAM has been substantially updated in CMAQv5.3 release.

 The updates include new algorithms for calculating source tracking through chemistry, cloud, and aerosol modules.
-Various code improvements have also contributed to substantially faster run times for the CMAQ-ISAM.
+Various code improvements have also contributed to substantially faster run times for CMAQ-ISAM.

 Furthermore, ISAM has been fully integrated into the base CMAQ model and can be utilized through a prepocess flag during compilation of the base code (-Disam).

 ## Affected Files
 #### Files modified:
 Chemistry Module Files

 Cloud Module Files

 Aerosol Module Files

 Emissions Module Files

 Transport Module Files

 ISAM Module Files

 Run and Build Scripts